tomortonbew-personal/interview-coach-skill/references/commands/mock.md

 ### System Design / Case Study Simulation UX

-**Before starting, run the Format Discovery Protocol** (see format taxonomy in `references/commands/prep.md`).
+**Before starting, check Interview Loops for saved format data from `prep`.** If format data exists, use it.
+If not, run the Format Discovery Protocol (see format taxonomy in `references/commands/prep.md`) and save the result to Interview Loops.
 If the candidate has described their specific format, simulate THAT.
-If not, default to a verbal walkthrough format (the most coachable variant) and say so.
+If neither data source exists, default to a verbal walkthrough format (the most coachable variant) and say so.

 **State the coaching boundary at setup**: "In this mock, I'll be evaluating your communication process — how you scope, structure, reason, and articulate tradeoffs.
 I won't be evaluating the technical correctness of your solution.
 For that kind of feedback, you'll want to practice with a domain peer."

+**For PM product sense and analytical mocks**, use the frameworks from `prep.md` (PM Product Sense Interview Framework and PM Analytical Thinking Interview Framework, both by Ben Erez via Lenny's Newsletter) as evaluation scaffolds.
+Track in the debrief: did the candidate cover all 5 steps?
+For analytical mocks, did their North Star Metric meet the 4 criteria (single query, specific timeframe, grows indefinitely, not a ratio)?

 **Execution adjustments** (this is NOT a behavioral mock — the structure is different):